LoganAMorrison/Hazma/docs/source/scalar_mediator.rst

 specialized models for realizations of the Higgs-portal and Heavy-quark theories.
 In the Higgs-portal model, we assume that the scalar mediator doesn't directly interact with the standard model particles aside from the Higgs.
-We assume the the scalar mixes with the Higgs and inherits all its interactions to the Standard model through the mixing.
+We assume the scalar mixes with the Higgs and inherits all its interactions to the Standard model through the mixing.
 The Higgs-portal model contains the following parameters: